SPECIAL SITUATIONS ADVISORY

 Why Rosemont

-A Q&A with Rosemont’s founder and principal on Special Situations, understanding them, providing more insight on what the firm does and what sets them apart.
+A Q&A with Rosemont’s founder and principal discussing Special Situations providing more insight on what the firm does and what sets them apart.